metalama/website/applications/design-patterns/memento.md

 ---
 title: "Memento Pattern"
+summary: "The Memento pattern captures an object's state without violating encapsulation, useful for undo/redo functionality and state restoration.
+It can be automatically implemented using Metalama."
 ---

 The Memento pattern is the classic behavioral design pattern to use when you want to capture the internal state of an